DoubleCheck0001/discordjs-utils/README.md

 });
 ```
 #### Role Removed
-*Called when a member receives a role*
+*Called when a member loses a role*
 ```javascript
 bot.roles.on("removed", (member, removedRoles) =>  {
     // member callback variable is left unchanged from Discord.js